enso-org/enso/docs/infrastructure/native-image.md

-To make the bundle work correctly with GraalVM 20.2, a shell script called `x86_64-linux-musl-gcc` which loads the bundle's configuration is created by the task and the paths starting with `/build/bundle` in `smusl-gcc.specs` are replaced with absolute paths to the bundle location.
+To make the bundle work correctly with GraalVM 20.2, a shell script called `x86_64-linux-musl-gcc` which loads the bundle's configuration is created by the task and the paths starting with `/build/bundle` in `musl-gcc.specs` are replaced with absolute paths to the bundle location.

 ## Static Builds